The 3-Part Guide to an Effective Content Strategy

 Find a way to promote your content in those places.
 The more relevant your content to your target audience, the more it will resonate with your readers.

 With social media, the platform on which you promote your content depends on your target market and the type of content.
-For video content, Youtube is the big dog.
+For video content, Youtube is the big dog where 83% of marketers believe that video content helps them grow their businesses.
 For graphics and visuals, Instagram and Pinterest would be most suitable as long as a sizeable portion of your target audience is active on those platforms.
 For B2B content, LinkedIn would be best.

 Note: Be careful about using automation tools to distribute content on LinkedIn.
 After a slap on the wrist, they will ask you to upgrade to a commercial account or in the worst case, suspend your account indefinitely.